Power

 Your FTP is the most important number in your cycling training — it defines your zones, determines your TSS, calibrates your power curve.
 A wrong FTP leads to wrong training.
 And yet most amateur athletes have an FTP that's 10–15% too high.

 Why?
 Because they did the wrong test, executed it wrong, or haven't updated the value in months.
-This article clears that up.
+Let's look at how to do it better.

 What FTP actually is